kwokkayan/Hero-Journey/README.md

 - The boss can spawn objects in random positions.
 - Exits can be in random positions
 ### Data structures for storing game status
-- a Level Two dimensional array of characters to represent the level, where the origin (0, 0) is topleft of the level.
-- a Camera class that stores the topleft position(x, y) and the camera's width and height.
 - a Object base class that stores the postion, id, and icon of any object.
 All objects are derived from it.
+- a Map class to represent the level, where the origin (0, 0) is topleft of the level.
+- a Camera class that stores the topleft position(x, y) and the camera's width and height.
 - a Player class that stores the health, position, name of the player.
 - Classes for other mobs and special objects.
 - a TurnProcess array that stores the processing order of each object after every player move.